Table of Contents

 A visit to your local veterinarian will confirm if your cat is pregnant for sure.

-Depending on how far along your kitty is your vet will be able to confirm the pregnancy by feeling her stomach or doing an X-ray or ultrasound.
+Depending on how far along your kitty is, your vet can confirm the pregnancy by feeling her stomach or doing an X-ray or ultrasound.
 An estimate on how many kittens are coming will be possible but isn’t 100% accurate.

 The cat gestation period usually lasts 63 – 65 days (but can go to 72 days).

 A weight gain of up to 2 kg can be expected.
 This is an exciting time for everyone in the house.
-It won’t be long before you have a lots of baby meows filling up your home.
+It won’t be long before you have many baby meows filling your home!

 How to Care for a Pregnant Cat?

 A cat carrying kittens needs some special care.
-Here are some ways to pamper your pregnant pet cat.
+Here are some ways to pamper your pregnant pet:

-- Invest in cat food for pregnant cats that are high in vitamins and nutrients
+- Invest in food for pregnant cats that are high in vitamins and nutrients

 - Make sure she’s getting enough water